 If an offer of admission is accepted, a $500 deposit must accompany the acceptance reply.
 This deposit is applied to the first semester’s tuition and is non-refundable.
-A second non-refundable deposit of $1,000 will be required 1 month after first deposit.
 Specific deposit deadline dates will be noted on acceptance letter.

 A student admitted to the program who wants to defer admission for one year must submit a request to do so in writing to the IPCR Program Director.
 Deferrals will be granted by the program on an individual basis.
 Once the deferral is granted, a student must submit the required deposit to reserve his or her seat in the class.
 This deposit will be credited toward tuition.
 A student who is granted a deferral must understand that he or she will be subject to the prevailing tuition at the time of matriculation to the program.

 Upon enrollment into their programs, all students must provide proof of medical insurance and also provide information about their health and medical history.
 If needed, medical insurance can be purchased through the University.
 Information and applications are available in the Office of Student Health Services.

 Scholarships: Upon review for admission, students automatically will be reviewed by the academic department for a limited number of partial merit scholarships.
 A limited amount of Graduate Assistantships are also awarded on a merit basis for up to 10 hours per week.

 Travel Purse: A $2,500 travel purse is set-aside for every full-time IPCR student to use towards special international experiences or global internships as approved by the IPCR Director.